 - We have great people working here – I trust them to do a good job

 - When the owner retires, I’d love to take over; the business practically runs itself

-These aren’t facts either but “we become what we think about.”
+These aren’t facts either but beliefs: “we become what we think about.”

 The good news: it starts at the top.
 YOUR beliefs, attitudes, behaviours and results colour everyone else’s.
 Take stock of your own beliefs and consider the consequences on others.
 Or survey your people and you’ll see that they reflect your beliefs.
 Remember that while beliefs aren’t facts, they influence others as if they were.
 If you don’t like your results, change your beliefs.